Okrio/final_year_project/README.md

 1. Run camera_script.sh using `bash -x camera_script.sh` in bash terminal
     - Resulting images are located in /images
 2. Run main.py
+    - Input: List of mapping images from 0 to 360 degrees with 30 degrees separation in each image
-    - Output: Red highlighting of frame and its pixel position
+    - Output: Red highlighting of frame and its pixel position; A list of ground truth azimuths relative to the camera and pixel positions

 ## Current Progress: (20 Feb 18)
 ### Completed: